Lark-wrc/python-utils/README.md

 + **Decoder** only takes entean script and converts it back to english.

++ **Team Gen** doesn't actually encrypt anything.
+It's a permutation generator from RWBY team names, taking custom initials and spitting out team names to try.
+Unfortunately it can't do the work to figure out what the name can stand form.

 ## Reddit Responder

 A utility that was supposed to give actual timely email notifications about comment reply on reddit.
 Was for a play by post that quickly died out.
 Reddit is a horrible place to host a play by post game.
 Script sort of works, but testing was challenging and eventually not worth it when the game died.